 Grated zucchini and applesauce add plenty of moisture to this simple quick bread recipe.
 All you need are a few pantry baking staples and some 1:1 gluten-free flour to get started.

 Serve zucchini bread as a snack, for breakfast, or for brunch!
 It also makes a great less-sweet dessert option.
 I like to warm up a slice in the toaster oven to go with my morning coffee.
+This recipe can also be made into gluten-free zucchini muffins if desired!

 Ingredients and substitutions